5 days in Rome

-Rome promises adventure for the first minute to the very last, no matter how long is your trip.
-However, five days is the exact measure of a perfect trip to Rome: you can stroll through its streets, see all its main sights, discover some secret corners and take your time to actually enjoy the city instead of rushing from place to place.
+Rome promises adventure for as long as you go.
+However, five days is the exact measure of a perfect trip to Rome: you can stroll leisurely through its streets, see all its sights and some secret corners and take your time to really enjoy the city instead of rushing from place to place.

-It's easy to make a five-day itinerary in Rome in which every day is a must, but only if you know what to visit.
-Taking your time in the Eternal City is something that pays off dearly, and in the following lines, I'm going to tell you why.
+It's easy to make a five-day itinerary in Rome where every day is a must-see, but only if you know what to see each day.
+Spending time in the Eternal City is something that pays off in spades, and in the following lines I'm going to tell you why.

-1. Day one: Rome's main monuments and a walk through the Jewish quarter
+1. Day one: The main monuments of Rome and a stroll through the Jewish Quarter

-Regardless of how long you will be in Rome, it is best to buy your tickets for the Colosseum in advance, which allows you to skip the line at the box office.
-You will have to wait the queue to get in, as this monument receives a huge influx of visitors from opening to closing.
-Therefore, it is best to go as early in the day as possible.
+Regardless of how long you will be in Rome, it is best to find out how to buy your Colosseum tickets in advance, which allows you to skip the line at the box office.
+You will have to wait in line to get in, as this monument receives a huge influx from opening to closing.
+Therefore, it is best to go as early as possible.

-Please note that if you have purchased the Roma Pass you must still make reservations for your Colosseum ticket and it is best to do so as soon as possible to ensure the first time slot in the morning.
+Please note that if you have purchased the Roma Pass you must reserve your Colosseum ticket and it is best to do so as soon as possible to ensure the first time slot in the morning.

-To go to the Colosseum, take the metro to the Colosseo stop (metro line B) and as soon as you get out you will see on your left the ledge on which so many people take a picture.
+To get to the Colosseum, take the metro to the Colosseo stop (metro line B) and as soon as you get out you will see on your left the ledge on which so many people take a photo.
 The Colosseum is open from 8:30 am to 7:00 pm.
 The Colosseum is closed on December 25 and January 1.

-Once inside, keep your eyes peeled for the Arch of Titus, which was built to celebrate the conquest of Jerusalem, the Basilica of Maxentius, a public gathering place that you may recognize as an inspiration for other Renaissance-era buildings, and the Temples of Antoninus, Faustina, and Vesta.
+Once inside the Roman Forum, keep your eyes peeled for the Arch of Titus, which was built to celebrate the conquest of Jerusalem, the Basilica of Maxentius, a public meeting place that you may recognize as an inspiration for other Renaissance-era buildings, and the Temples of Antoninus and Faustina and of Vesta.

 Stop for lunch